-This example assumes that the socket name used by the condor_collector is collector, and it runs on cm.host.name.
-This configuration causes the condor_collector to automatically choose this socket name.
-If multiple condor_collector daemons are started on the same machine, the socket name can be explicitly set in the daemon's invocation arguments, as in the example:
+This configuration assumes that the socket name used by the condor_collector is collector.
+The condor_collector that runs on collector.host.name will automatically choose this socket name if COLLECTOR_HOST is configured as in the example above.
+If multiple condor_collector daemons are started on the same machine, the socket name can be explicitly set in the daemon arguments, as in the example:

 COLLECTOR_ARGS = -sock collector

-When the condor_collector address is a shared port, TCP updates will be automatically used instead of UDP, because the condor_shared_port daemon does not work with UDP messages.
+When the condor_collector address is a shared port, TCP updates will be automatically used instead of UDP, because the shared port does not work with UDP messages.
 Under Unix, this means that the condor_collector daemon should be configured to have enough file descriptors.
 See section 3.7.5 for more information on using TCP within HTCondor.

-SOAP commands cannot be sent through the condor_shared_port daemon.
+SOAP commands cannot be sent over a shared port.

 However, a daemon may be configured to open a fixed, non-shared port,

 USE_SHARED_PORT = True and by specifying a fixed port for the daemon

 The TCP connections required to manage standard universe jobs do not make use of shared ports.
 Therefore, if the firewall is configured to only allow connections through the shared port, standard universe jobs will not be able to run.